elicoggins/keyboardwarrior/README.md

 You only have to do this once - after that it launches normally.

-(On older macOS you could right-click → Open instead.
-Apple removed that shortcut in macOS 15 Sequoia.)

 ### Windows: first launch

 Unzip the folder anywhere and run `keyboardwarrior.exe`.
 Keep the